scionproto/scion/doc/protocols/scion-header.rst

     The version of the SCION Header.
 Currently, only 0 is supported.
 TrafficClass
     8-bit traffic class field.
-The value of the Traffic Class bits in a received packet or fragment might be different from the value sent by the packet's source.
+The value of the Traffic Class bits in a received packet might be different from the value sent by the packet's source.
 The current use of the Traffic Class field for Differentiated Services and Explicit Congestion Notification is specified in `RFC2474
     <https://tools.ietf.org/html/rfc2474>`_ and `RFC3168